Are you ready to start an email list?

 Sending emails at the right moment can get you more opens and more click-throughs.
 It entirely depends on your blog content and thing you promote with your email campaigns.

-Step 2: Create an Email Signups Form for Your Blog
+Create an Email Sign-up Form for Your Blog

 Growing your list could be the most actionable part of your first email campaign.
 Once we chose and set up an email service and created a list, we’ve to build it with your blog audience for your blog’s greatness.

 Constant Contact provides you simple list growth tools to collect email addresses from your blog readers by using a sign-form to capture their contact emails.

 To create a new form, go to Constant Contact dashboard and click on the “Sign-Up Forms” in the top menu and then click the “Create sign-up from” button.

 Now, you have to choose which type of sign-up form you need.
 You can choose a popup, inline form, or a landing page.